Font Size:

 Individual Licensure Information

 • EMSP License Requirements - Please read this document before filling out the application.
 As a reminder, All Intermediates and individuals who do not have National Registry must submit continuing education certificates every year.
 This is not an audit.
-This is manadatory for license renewal.
+This is mandatory for license renewal.

 • EMS Individual Online Renewal - The online renewal capability is currently active.
 Please remember that all online renewal transactions are subject to a $2 annual fee for using this method of renewal.
 Individuals chosen for audit are required to fax requested documentation to (334) 206-0364 within 72 hours of the request.

-• Paramedic Endorsements Application - Complete this application in addition to your individual license application to acquire the critical care and/or tactical endorsements.
+• Paramedic Endorsements Application - Complete this application in addition to your individual license application to acquire critical care and/or tactical endorsements.
 This form is fillable and should be typewritten, not handwritten.
 For all paramedic endorsements, please complete page one only.
-A CFRN and CTRN must have their credential verification sent from the BCEN website to emsindividuallicense@adph.state.al.us for approval.
+A CFRN and CTRN must have their credential verification sent from the BCEN website to [email protected] for approval.
 To apply for the initial critical care endorsement, please complete only the first page of the application and attach your ISBC/BCEN certification.
-To renew your critical care endorsement, please email or fax the ISBC/BCEN certification during renewal cycle each year.
+To renew your critical care endorsement, please email or fax the ISBC/BCEN certification during the renewal cycle each year.

 • Please complete the Information Update Form to update your personal information in the database.